Crossing over at the end of East Street, we now go back to its junction with Bath Street.

 The other daughter was Mary who remained unmarried, living with her sister Elizabeth when their mother died in Market Street in May 1877.

 In December 1873 Charles Hiram Gregory, late of Liverpool, became landlord of the Wine Vaults when the licence was transferred from Elizabeth Bennett.
-He was the son of Ilkeston-born lacemaker, later publican, Charles and Heanor-born Tamar (nee Bircumshaw) and was a first cousin to Bath Street grocer Isaac Gregory.
+He was the son of Ilkeston-born lacemaker, later publican, Charles (who acquired the licence from Elizabeth Bennett) and Heanor-born Tamar (nee Bircumshaw) and was a first cousin to Bath Street grocer Isaac Gregory.

 His wife was Emma Jane Jackson of Liverpool, daughter of Captain James Jackson of the Mercantile Marine.

 Charles Hiram’s father, mother and younger brother Herbert left Nottingham, where they were living, to arrive at the Wine Vaults in the 1870’s.

 A busy night at the Spirit Vaults in the 1870s (inspired by Charles Dickens’ “Scenes” and “Sketches” by Boz)

 Charles Gregory senior died at the Wine Vaults on November 15th, 1877, aged 69; the inn’s licence then passed to his widow.

 By 1881 Tamar was at the Wine Vaults with her son Charles Hiram and his family, while Herbert was manager of the Old Harrow Inn in the Market Place.
 Charles Hiram also owned that inn.